Mental Health Facilities Lincoln County, OR

 Lee Street Clinic

-Lee Street Clinic is a mental health facility in Lincoln County, OR, located at 55 Sw Lee Street, 97365.
+Lee Street Clinic is one of mental health facilities in Lincoln County, Oregon, located at 55 Sw Lee Street, 97365 zip code.
 Lee Street Clinic provides outpatient treatment.
-Lee Street Clinic provides trauma therapy, psychotropic medication and individual psychotherapy to adults, young adults and seniors 65 or older.
-Lee Street Clinic also supports people requiring dual diagnosis treatment, clients referred from the court/judicial system and people with trauma.
-Some other services available at Lee Street Clinic include family psychoeducation, mentoring/peer support/consumer-run services and supported housing.
+Lee Street Clinic provides couples/family therapy, individual psychotherapy and group therapy to seniors 65 or older, adults and young adults.
+Lee Street Clinic also supports clients referred from the court/judicial system, transitional age young adults and people with PTSD.
+Additional services provided at Lee Street Clinic include housing services, diet and exercise counseling and integrated primary care services.

 Learn More